MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 ## Setting up your intelligent cloud

 This section provides the steps required to configure your intelligent cloud environment.
-This can simply be done by following the instructions in the **Set Up Intelligent Cloud** assisted setup wizard within your Business Central cloud tenant.
+This can simply be done by following the instructions in the **Intelligent Cloud Set Up** assisted setup wizard within your Business Central cloud tenant.

 There are a few key points that need to be understood before proceeding with the setup:

 - It is always a best practice to test this configuration in your Sandbox environment before making changes to a production tenant.
 For more information see [Choosing Your Dynamics 365 Business Central Development Sandbox Environment](../developer/devenv-sandbox-overview.md).
 - Any existing data in your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant will be overwritten with data from your on-premises solution, or source, once the data replication process is run.
 If you do not want data in your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant to be overwritten, do not configure the intelligent cloud environment.
 - All users that do not have ‘SUPER’ permissions will be automatically reassigned to the intelligent cloud user group.
-This will limit them to read only access within the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
+This will limit them to read-only access within the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 See more below.
-- If your data source is[!INCLUDE[prodshort](../developer/includes/prodshort.md)] (on-premises), several stored procedures will be added to the SQL server you define.
+- If your data source is [!INCLUDE[prodshort](../developer/includes/prodshort.md)] (on-premises), several stored procedures will be added to the SQL server you define.
 These stored procedures are required to replicate data from your SQL server to the Azure SQL server associated with your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 - In the current version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)], the amount of data that can be replicated for any tenant is limited to 150GB.
 If your database is larger than 150GB, try reducing the number of companies you are replicating data for.
 This can done using the company selection within the Wizard.
 Additional options for databases exceeding 150GB will be available in future updates.
 - Before setting up your intelligent cloud environment, ensure that at least 1 user in the system that has ‘SUPER’ permissions.
 This is the only user that will be allowed to make changes in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 - Configuring the intelligent cloud environment will have no impact on any users or data in your on-premises solution.

-To begin configuring your intelligent cloud environment, navigate to the assisted setup page and launch the **Set Up Intelligent Cloud** assisted setup guide.
+To begin configuring your intelligent cloud environment, navigate to the assisted setup page and launch the **Intelligent Cloud Set Up** assisted setup guide.
 If you are using [!INCLUDE[prodshort](../developer/includes/prodshort.md)] (on-premises) you may also launch the wizard from your on-premises solution.
 You will automatically be redirected to your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online tenant to continue the configuration process.

 ### The assisted setup guide